diogoff/plasma-disruptions/README.md

     - A log file with the loss and validation loss will be saved to `train.log`.

-- During (or after) training, run `plot_train.py` to plot the loss and validation loss.
+- During training, run `plot_train.py` to see how the loss and validation loss are evolving.

     - The script will also indicate the epoch where the minimum validation loss was achieved.

+- After training both models, run `model_validate.py` to test the models on the validation set.

+    - This script will plot the time to disruption (_ttd_) and the probability of disruption (_pd_) for each validation pulse.

+    - Each plot will be saved in a separate `<pulse>.png` file.
+Disruptive pulses are marked as `<pulse>_<disruption time>.png`.